AhmadHRai/notion-clone-nextjs/README.md

 - **Next.js**: A React framework for building server-side rendered applications
 - **React**: A JavaScript library for building user interfaces
 - **TypeScript**: A typed superset of JavaScript
+- **Tailwind CSS**: A utility-first CSS framework

 ### UI Libraries and Components

+- **Shadcn UI**: A collection of React components for building modern web applications
 - **Radix UI**: A low-level UI toolkit
 - **Blocknote**: A block-based editor for Next.js